Synthetic bootstrapped pretraining: Experiment setup

 \subsection{Compute-matched comparsion}

 We propose a \emph{compute-matched} experimentation framework to rigorously compare SBP against two natural references: a repetition baseline where we repeat $\Dpre$ multiple times to utilize the available training compute and an oracle upper bound that enables the model to access as many unique documents as possible.
 Operationally, we control the training compute by controlling the total tokens seen during training, which is proportional to the training FLOPs given a fixed batch size and context window.
-We validate SBP across two different scales: \begin{itemize}[leftmargin=16pt] \item \textbf{200B-scale}: In this setting, we cap the training compute to be 200B tokens and cap the data access at $\|\Dpre\|=$10B tokens. \item \textbf{1T-scale}: We also consider a larger scale closer to frontier model training, where we cap the training compute at 1T tokens and data access at $\|\Dpre\|=$50B tokens. \end{itemize} For each training scale, $\Dpre$ with different sizes is sampled uniformly at random from the 582M documents pool.
+We validate SBP across three different settings: \begin{itemize}[leftmargin=16pt] \item \textbf{200B-scale}: In this setting, we cap the training compute to be 200B tokens and cap the data access at $\|\Dpre\|=$10B tokens. \item \textbf{1T-scale (3B)}: We also consider a larger scale closer to frontier model training, where we cap the training compute at 1T tokens and data access at $\|\Dpre\|=$50B tokens. \item \textbf{1T-scale (6B)}: To validate SBP on larger models, we additionally train a 6B-parameter model with the same 1T token budget and 50B unique data access. \end{itemize} For each training scale, $\Dpre$ with different sizes is sampled uniformly at random from the 582M documents pool.
 Given the compute-controlled comparison scheme, we next introduce two reference methods against which we compare SBP.

 \paragraph{Repetition baseline.} Since the compute budget typically exceeds the total number of unique tokens $\|\Dpre\|$, a natural baseline to use the additional compute is to repeat $\Dpre$ over multiple epochs.
 By design, in both 200B-scale and 1T-scale, we repeat the pretraining dataset $\Dpre$ 20 times to exploit the available compute budget.
 In practice, when the pretraining dataset comes from a mixture of different sources, higher-quality documents can be seen as many as 30 times during pretraining, while lower-quality texts may appear only once. \cite{muennighoff2023scaling} systematically evaluates the repetition baseline as a proposal to scale LMs under data constraints and finds that repeating $\Dpre$ up to 4 times yields nearly no performance degradation compared with having access to unlimited fresh data, but after around 40 times, repetition yields rapidly diminishing returns.
 Therefore, our choice of 20 times repetition with compute-matched comparison strikes a reasonable balance between efficient experimental execution and exhausting all possible performance gains from a fixed $\Dpre$ via repetition.